msychalice/leetcode/README.md

 If there are multiple DS meet the above requirement, return the one has the most nodes.(It will eventually save the most nodes)

+## 943. Find the Shortest Superstring
+Backtracking with proper pruing can be accepted.\
+But the better way is to use DP.

 ## 973. K Closest Points to Origin
 Intuitively, we can calculate the distance for all the points (O(n)), sort (O(nlog n)) and get the first K points.
 However, we can optimize the previous procedure by using max heap instead of sorting all the points.
 Since updating an element in max heap is O(log n).